The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Data Analysis

 \subsection{Power Spectral Analysis}

 In the power spectral analysis, all the light curves were rebinned into daily averages for consistency.
-All the data points with a signal-to-noise ratio less than 2$\sigma$ were filtered out for further analysis.
 To probe the superorbital periods of various observations, the Lomb-Scargle (LS) periodogram~\citep{sca82} was applied to generate the power spectra.
+We set the frequency resolution to $2 \times 10^{-6}$ cycles/day and then applied the cubic spline interpolation around the peaks of the power spectra to further refine their locations.
 The errors of signal frequencies were estimated by the method proposed by~\citet{hor86}:

-where $A$ is the amplitude of the signal, $\sigma_N^2$ is the variance of the noise after the signal being removed, $T$ is the time span of the light curve and $N_0$ is the number of data points. $A$ was evaluated by fitting a single sinusoidal function to the light curve with the frequency fixed at the signal frequency obtained from the power spectrum and $\sigma_N^2$ was estimated by the root-mean-square (rms) of the noise after the best fitted sinusoidal function was removed from the light curve.
+where $A$ is the amplitude of the signal, $\sigma_N^2$ is the variance of the noise after the signal being removed, $T$ is the time span of the light curve and $N_0$ is the number of data points.
+If both signals of the fundamental and second harmonics frequencies are significantly detected, the amplitudes of these components were determined by fitting a two-component sinusoidal function to the light curve, with the frequencies fixed at the signal frequencies derived from the power spectrum.
+Otherwise, a single sinusoidal function was fitted. $\sigma_N^2$ was estimated as the root-mean-square (rms) of the residuals after subtracting the best-fitting sinusoidal function from the light curve.